RiverCity Class Action

 100,000 presented in the Product Disclosure Statement.

-Litigation funder IMF (Australia) is supporting the class
+Litigation funder Bentham IMF Limited is supporting the class

-Group members are defined as those who acquired an interest in
+action.
+Group members are defined as those who acquired an

-stapled units in the RiverCity Motorway Investment Trust and the
+interest in stapled units in the RiverCity Motorway Investment

-AECOM and others; and had entered into a litigation funding
+the conduct of AECOM and others; and had entered into a litigation

 For more information, email us at: email@example.com